 Gifting!
-Around this time of year I always find myself having to get a million small gifts for you neighbours, cousins, grandma’s dog walker’s cousin that helped you that one time… you know what I mean?
+Around this time of year I always find myself having to get a million small gifts for your neighbours, cousins, grandma’s dog walker’s cousin that helped you that one time… you know what I mean?
 Instead of spending money on meaningless small things I love to make homemade gifts.
 They are cheap, easy, thoughtful and appreciated by all.
-Plus not everyone has time to whip out and grab gifts, but everyone has 30 minuets to make granola!
+Plus not everyone has time to whip out and grab gifts, but everyone has 30 minutes to make vegan chai fig granola!
 I put these in mason jars and wrapped them with bows to look extra festive.
 These are also a great add on to other gifts for a homemade touch!
 Try making my pumpkin spice granola and giving a mixed pack!

 Love granola?
 Try this pumpkin spice granola, super delicious and a fan favourite from the blog.

 If you make this, I’d love to see how it turns out!
-Leave a comment below or tag @plentyfullvegan on Instagram.
+Leave a comment below or tag @PlentyFullVegan on Instagram.